 3 unpaid days/year personal injury or illness leave

-Critical Illness Leave
+Critical Illness Leave (unpaid by employer)

 Note: This is different from critical illness insurance, which is a benefit that provides a lump sum of money if an employee gets diagnosed with a life-threatening illness.